| | | [ Home ]

 "dig" through them with a hoe or something

+like that.
 Ostoja Antic, 36 years old officer of the VRS

 [Bosnian Serb Army], dressed in civilian clothing